A woman gardening with a gracefully aging golden retriever

 Myth #1: You need a 20% down payment

-Government Loans
+Government loans

 USDA: A USDA loan is a United States Department of Agriculture loan.
 USDA loans “assist approved lenders in providing low- and moderate-income households the opportunity to own adequate, modest, decent, safe and sanitary dwellings as their primary residence in eligible rural areas.”1 Those who qualify must meet income-eligibility and agree to personally occupy the residency, among other requirements.
 To check your eligibility, you can head over to USDA’s website.

 FHA: An FHA loan is a Federal Housing Administration loan.
-FHA loans are credit score-dependent, which make them a good option for those with lower credit scores.
+FHA loans are credit score-dependent, which makes them a good option for those with lower credit scores.
 With a minimum 3.5% down payment for borrowers with a credit score of 580 or higher, FHA loans are often a good fit for first-time home buyers.2 It's also a good option for those with limited savings or a history of bankruptcy.
 More information is available on the U.S. Department of Housing and Urban Development’s website.

 VA: A VA home loan is a veteran-backed loan for veterans, service members, and surviving spouses.
 With a VA home loan, buyers are able to purchase their home with a 0% down payment.
 They also offer lower interest rates, flexible credit guidelines, limited closing costs, and no private mortgage insurance payments.3 VA loans are available to help veterans buy, build, repair, retain, or adapt a home for personal occupancy.
 The U.S. Department of Veterans Affairs has more information on their website.

-First Financial Bank Loans*
+First Financial Bank loans*

 Myth #2: It’s cheaper to rent than to own